giomioto/giovannimioto/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Giovanni Mioto is a student of Information Systems at the Technological Federal University of Paraná.
+He is a member of a project group at Federal University of Paraná, which develops data extraction and plotting systems, but he also worked as mobile and web application developer at Federal Institute of Paraná.

 {style="text-align: justify;"}